CmdrDats/space-engineers-modding-cookbook/README.md

 # Modding

 - General Do's and Don'ts for modding
+- Setup your environment for modding (including tools)
 - Migrate an IGS to a mod.
 - Create a blank mod, setting update speed.
 - Drawn debug lines, shapes.